-The majority of the universities at the top of league table look for maths and relevant sciences for engineering candidates and ask for grades in ABB above.
+The majority of the institutions at the top of the university rankings table look for maths and relevant sciences for engineering candidates and ask for grades in ABB above.
 However, it does depend on the University for their UCAS entry requirements for specific courses.
 Engineering degree courses tend to be competitive; therefore students are advised to research their chosen universities and courses to establish what they need to for admission.

 You can also see our Engineering personal statement examples; these will help you to gain an insight into what you need for your personal statement.

 Although some institutions may offer general engineering courses, most will provide a more specific area of engineerings, such as Chemical, Electrical or Mechanical.
-Chemical Engineering involves the manipulation of raw materials; Structural Engineering is concerned with the design of large structures and is linked to civil engineering, which is focused on the building and maintenance of structures such as, buildings, bridges, and roads.
+Studying a Chemical Engineering degree involves the manipulation of raw materials, whereas a Structural Engineering degree is concerned with the design of large structures and can be linked to Civil Engineering degree, which is focused on the building and maintenance of structures such as, buildings, bridges, and roads.

 Candidates can expect lectures, coursework, and practical settings such as laboratory work.
 Most engineering degrees last for three years and offer a BEng (Bachelor’s of Engineering) qualification at the end, although, students can enter a postgraduate programme after to obtain a MEng (Master’s of Engineering) which is highly valued and raises employment opportunities.

-Due to the practical aspects of the course, many universities will encourage candidates to take part in a sandwich course – where students take a year out to gain practical work experience within the industry – which usually takes place during the second and final year (Learn more – Is having a placement good for your degree)
+Due to the practical aspects of the course, many universities will encourage candidates to take part in a sandwich/placement course – where students take a year out to gain practical work experience within the industry – which usually takes place during the second and final year (Learn more – Is having a placement good for your degree)